ulfschneider/breakdown/README.md

 ### Push to JIRA

-Select then in the Packages menu **Breakdown / Pull to JIRA** to create new issues inside of JIRA.
+Select then in the Packages menu **Breakdown / Push to JIRA** to create new issues inside of JIRA.
 First, in Atom you create one issue per line.
 Each new issue must contain at least the JIRA issuetype and the summary.
 To create a new epic, containing a new story which again contains a new sub-task, you would write in Atom:

 ```
 Epic This will become a new epic